Landwhich/GithubWorkshop/ReadMe.md

 [Github Guide to creating an account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

 - Click on [this link](https://github.com/Landwhich/GithubWorkshop)(If you don't already have the github page open) and sign in with your account
-- Click on the fork button, then name your forked version, and keep the default settings
+- Click on the fork button, then name your forked version, and keep the default settings.
+Then click "create fork"
 <br><img src="./README_images/forking.png"><br>
 - On the main page of your new "fork" there will be a green `<> code` button open the dropdown, then copy the whole link
 <br><img src="./README_images/gitClone.png"><br>